 Nazafarin Fallahian joined the department in Fall 2008.
 She earned a B.S. in Solid State Physics from University of Tehran, an M.S. in Physics from Alzahra University, and a Ph.
 D. in Health Physics from Idaho State University.
-Naz is an associate member of the Health Physics Society, she has been involved in teaching, research, management and administrative activities as well as radiation protection standards and regulations.
+Naz has been involved in teaching, research, management and administrative activities as well as radiation protection standards and regulations.
 Her interests include health physics, medical physics, optics and solid state physics.
-Naz teaches Physics and Health Physics Courses in Bloomsburg University.
+Naz teaches Physics and Health Physics Courses at Bloomsburg University.

 Nathaniel Greene, Ph.D., Cosmic Ray